arrayio/AIPs/AIPS/AIP-3.md

 ### Registering a dapp name.

 Our dapp names will be part of URI addresses used to reference a dapp or an anchor within a dapp.
 Hence the dapp names must be unique.
-In order to provide such uniqness, we must devise a system how to assign a unque name to a dapp.
+In order to provide such uniqness, we must devise a system how to assign a unique name to a dapp.
 Just like with domains, we anticipate that there may be demand for good application names, and many users may wish to compete for a good dapp name.
 Proposed smart contract functionality allows for charging a fee for registering a name.
 This solves a problem of mass registering the names.

 Even a small fee will ensure that there is a way to limit the amount of reserved names.